chase-fite/level-up/README.md

 ## Preface

 This was my first real attempt to build a web application.
 It was basically a three week trial-by-fire.
 Looking back on it, I will say the code is kind of a mess and the UI is a little awkward, but there are some things that I am proud of here.
 I put a ton of time into this over those three weeks and really pushed myself to learn as much as I could.
-I was really interested in cards as a UI style, so I built this with card-like styling as a responsive web app that works with mobile browsers.
+I was interested in cards as a UI style, so I built this with card-like styling as a responsive web app that works with mobile browsers.
 I also wanted to venture away from a standard CRUD app update page and implemented in-place editing for all the cards.
 Lastly, the thing I'm most proud of was integrating Chartjs into the app in order to graph data from the user's completed workouts.

 ## What is Level Up?